 Medical treatment for retail store slip and fall injuries can be costly and include emergency care, surgeries, office visits, physical therapy, chiropractic care, acupuncture, diagnostic testing, medication, use of durable medical equipment, and any other treatment your doctor might recommend.

 Your unreimbursed medical expenses, lost earnings, and out-of-pocket costs for related medical treatment may be recovered in a personal injury action.
 A court may also award a slip and fall victim for non-economic damages including pain and suffering, loss of consortium, and punitive damages, in some cases.

 Contact an Experienced New York City Retail Store Accident Attorney

 If you suffered injuries in a slip and fall due to retail store negligence, you should contact a personal injury attorney who can advise you of your legal remedies.
 An experienced personal injury attorney who handles slip and fall cases will know how to preserve the evidence you need to prevail in your case and can protect your legal rights.
 They can also help you recover the compensation you deserve for your injuries, medical expenses, and time lost from work.

 The Popick Law Firm has thirty years of experience obtaining compensation for victims of retail store slip and fall accidents.
-Located in Flushing, Queens, The Popick Law Firm handles personal injury and premises liability cases throughout New York City in Queens, Brooklyn, Manhattan, the Bronx, and Long Island's Nassau and Suffolk counties.
+Located in Fresh Meadows, NY, The Popick Law Firm handles personal injury and premises liability cases throughout New York City in Queens, Brooklyn, Manhattan, the Bronx, and Long Island's Nassau and Suffolk counties.
 Contact the Popick Law Firm today for a consultation.